 Players have arrived in stages ahead of Canada's friendly against Costa Rica on Tuesday.
 While not ideal, interim coach Colin Miller says the team will be ready.

 While the Canadians did have the majority of the squad in camp as they trained on Monday morning at Commonwealth Stadium, their numbers will still be incomplete until Edmonton native Tosaint Ricketts arrives Monday evening.

-Compared to when Miller was in charge of the team in January, he has a squad of players that’s either in the middle of their respective seasons or have just finished them while in his previous stint in charge in January, the Canadian team was made up of players still in their off-seasons or still looking for clubs.
+Compared to when Miller was in charge of the team in January, he has a squad of players who are either in the middle of their respective seasons or have just finished them.
+In his previous stint in charge, the Canadian team was made up of players still in their off-seasons or looking for clubs.

 With this expected to be the final audition before a Gold Cup squad is finalized, there’s a lot riding on this one game for the majority of the team.

 “It’s going to be a very interesting summer,” said Julian de Guzman.
 “The week’s been pretty solid, a lot of positive notes coming up from the young guys, and this is a great test for the squad.”